darrenyip/littleOSNotes/docs/Section2.md

 ### 2.1.2 Programming Languages

 You can use what ever you want, someone wrote the whole system using Assembly language only.
-In our notes, we stick with the original book, we use C.
+In our notes, we stick with the original book, only part of the system using assembly, most of the OS was written in C.

 ## 2.3 Hello CAFEBABE

 This is the starting point of writing code.
-We will write a very tiny OS that write `0xCAFEBABE` to the `eax` register.
+We will write a very tiny OS that sent `0xCAFEBABE` to the `eax` register.

 ### 2.3.1 Compiling the Operating System

 Create an empty folder in your working directory.
+This will be your **root** directory.
 In here we called `section2`.
-Then change the working directory into the folder you just created.
-Then create a file called `loader.s`, and inside `loader.s`, paste the code below:
+Then change the working directory into the folder you just created (`cd section2`).

+Then write your first piece of code, create a file called `loader.s`, and inside `loader.s`, paste the code below:

 ```assembly
 global loader                   ; the entry symbol for ELF